 Our team of professional photo organizers deals with chaos on a regular basis.
-Whether it’s building organized digital photo and video libraries or going through analog photos and videos to get them prepared to be digitized, they’ve seen it all.
+Whether it’s building organized digital photo and video libraries or going through analog photos and videos to get them prepared for a video transfer service, they’ve seen it all.
 Our team is masterful at sorting through clients’ gigabytes of digital photos and videos scattered across devices, as well as helping downsizing clients sort and organize generations worth of aging photos and videos so they can pass along digital files to future generations.

 Given their vast organizing experience and the fact that many of our organizers are also parents, it’s easy for them to know what tips and tricks will get your through the frenzied back to school season.
 These top hacks are sure to get you through another successful school year stress-free(or at least more organized!)